bookingactivities/booking-activities/readme.txt

 * Fix - The bottom bulk actions selectbox didn't work on Bookings page
 * Fix - The "Cancel" custom label was not applied to the right buttons
 * Fix - The "user_id" parameter of the bookingactivities_list shortcode didn't work while explicitly set to "current"
+* Fix - The "status" and "order_by" parameters of the bookingactivities_list shortcode didn't work
-* Tweak - Support more parameters in bookingactivities_list shortcode
+* Tweak - Support more parameters in bookingactivities_list shortcode (all booking filters)
 * Tweak - Add the {booking_list_raw} notification tag
 * Tweak - List of activities in calendar editor can now be scrolled
 * Tweak - Notifications are send to the user when he cancels or reschedule a booking from the frontend